-How it works When you log into an app or website for the first time, you are often asked to create an account with an email address or a password.
+When you log into an app or website for the first time, you are often asked to create an account with an email address or a password.
 If you opt for Sign in with Apple , you use your Apple ID to create an account.
 If you don’t want to use the email address that goes with your Apple ID, then you can select “Hide my email”.
 A one-off, random email address is created that is only used for this account and that will forward any emails from the app or website to your real email address.
 The company only sees this random email address.
 Authentication takes place behind the scenes and you will not need to click on a confirmation link.

 From that point on, logging into the app or website takes place using your Apple ID, including Face ID or Touch ID, and the authentication is performed by Apple.
 Your Apple ID and password are never sent to the website.

 Apple does not earn any money with user data and will not track you.